ftctechnh/ftc_app/README.md

 That's it!

-While the library is still undergoing developement, it is fairly mature and is stable enough to be ready for use in competition.
+While the library is still undergoing developement, it is quite stable, and our own teams plan are actively developing their competition code using it.
+It currently is synchronized to the FTC headquarters beta release.
+When FTC HQ updates to a final release for the season, we will synchronize with that as fast as we are able.

+To use the library, we recommend forking or cloning our repository and working off of the
+#master branch.
+While we do tag major milestones and 'release' them, we try to keep that
+branch always stable and fully functional, so you could reasonably sync to the latest available if you wished.
+Alternately, instead of forking or cloning, you can download a full copy of the source in .zip form from one of our releases.

-Documentation for the library is available in the SwerveRoboticsLibrary/doc/javadoc directory.
+Documentation is available in the SwerveRoboticsLibrary/doc/javadoc directory.
 There are also several examples of using the library to be found in the usual 'opmodes' directory (alongside the examples provided in the core FTC SDK).

-In its present form, the library is distributed solely in source form: clone the entire project to your local computer just as you would the official (beta) project release from FTC headquarters.
+In its present form, the library is distributed solely in source form.
 We realize that releasing only in source form can be cumbersome for integrating with a team's own code base, especially as new versions of the library are released.
 We're working on releasing in binary form (with full source provided as well to aid in debugging), but that's not yet available.

 We'd love to hear what you think about the library.
-Please direct your feedback and bug reports to swerveftclibrary@googlegroups.com.
 Thanks!

 Robert Atkinson,
 bob@theatkinsons.org,